THE COFFEY/COFFEE SURNAME:

 Jack is now deceased (see the obituary and other information in Newsletters for December 2020).

 I have worked with Jack’s son Chris, to make the ECP, and all of Jack’s backup information, directly accessible online.
 You can click here on ECPACCESS to get in.
-(You can read the Newsletters (September 2021, Page 12) to see an example search of the ECP.)
+(New Users: We recommend you read the Newsletters 160-12,13 (Issue # 160, pages 12-13, from September 2021) to see an example search of the ECP.)

 Jack refused to be involved with ancestry.com for genealogy, because it includes so much really bad information.
 I agree with his overall assessment, but find it is worthwhile to sometimes check for what is available there.
 Don’t ever trust any undocumented information you see there, but you will find that many trees there carefully link to GOOD historical records.
 It’s just another tool.
 Also, sometimes just a simple Google search will also turn up something useful.